calligraphy, desert landscapes, odd animal portraits

 I am a Horizontalist.
 I remember the days of the ubiquitous bumper sticker that said “Question Authority”.
 For me it is/was not just a bumper sticker, but a call to arms, or at least, to smirk.

 Recent years have brought up a lot of soul searching.
-Since the complaint that I Just Go (aka the Irish Goodbye) I have taken it as a badge of honor.
+I’m skilled at the Irish Goodbye.
 It’s not every day and every event that I can breeze through and socialize.
-I want to get out and be public, but sometimes I revert, I lurk, the weight becomes too much.
-It’s the same down up down, maybe not as far down, maybe a different kind of up, where I won’t go Crashing afterward.
-Maybe I’ll crash and recover, discover what made me uneasy, what the trigger was.
-For a long time I felt trapped in the unease, the sense of safety gone, returning to my possum holm to check for bite marks and splinters.
+I want to get out and be public, but sometimes I revert, I lurk, it’s too much.
+It’s the same down up down, maybe not as far down, maybe a different kind of up.
+Maybe I’ll crash out, recover, figure out what the trigger was.
+Maybe not.
+Not even knowing I felt trapped in the unease, returning to my possum holm to check for bite marks and splinters.
 Are those teeth marks yours?
 Or mine?

 Look at that.
 I made my parents proud.
 I made them allies.
 The sun is out, the convo is too loud, I have to go for a walk.